voltroniq/.github/profile/README.md

 Voltroniq is an independent studio building software with a long view.

-We create products that help people stay clear, intentional, and in control — whether they’re navigating attention, working through ideas, interacting with systems, or building on top of them.
+We create products across different categories — from behavioral tools to interactive systems and technical utilities — but the philosophy stays consistent: build software that behaves clearly, stays understandable, and respects the person using it.

-We don’t focus on a single category.
-The same core idea shows up in different forms, across mobile, desktop, and interactive experiences.
+We work across mobile, interactive, and technical software not to chase categories, but to build things that serve a real purpose.

-Good craft, honest behavior, and tools that hold up over time.
+Good craft, honest behavior, and tools built to hold up over time.

 ---